 - Cilantro, chopped chives, thinly sliced green onion to sprinkle on top, as desired

 - Other toppings as desired: Avocado, Guacamole, Black Olives, Pickled Jalapeno, diced onion or red onion, etc.

 Remove potatoes.
 If using more than one tray, put all the potatoes together, spread out on a single tray.
 Turn oven up to 475 degrees.
-Drizzle with a little Wing Sauce.
+Drizzle potatoes with a little Wing Sauce.
 Using about 1/2 the cheddar, sprinkle over the potatoes.
-Sprinkle with bacon, then the secondary cheese of choice and top with the remaining cheddar.
+Sprinkle with bacon or corned beef, then the secondary cheese of choice and top with the remaining cheddar.

 Bake about 10 minutes, rotating as necessary.
 Remove from oven, garnish and eat immediately, accompanied by Ranch, Pico de Gallo or Salsa.

-- Links for Home-made Taco Seasoning, Home-made Wing Sauce and Home-made Ranch and Pico de Gallo are in the actual post.
+Links for Home-made Taco Seasoning, Home-made Wing Sauce and Home-made Ranch and Pico de Gallo are at the bottom of the post.
 Follow the links.